dgraph-io/pydgraph/README.md

 # Use client
 # ...

-# Cleanup resources by closing all client stubs.
+# Clean up resources by closing all client stubs.
 stub1.close()
 stub2.close()
 ```